Colorectal Cancer Risk Assessment

 Lung Cancer Risk Assessment

 Lung cancer is a cancer that starts in the lungs.
-There are 2 common types of lung cancer.
-Learn about risk factors for these 2 major types by taking this short assessment.
+The major cause of lung cancer is smoking cigarettes.
+Learn about risk factors for lung cancer by taking this short assessment.